Holo-Host/mock-conductor/README.md

 ```

 ### Creating a constant response for all calls
-`.all` adds a response that will be returned by all future calls.
+`.any` adds a response that will be returned by all future calls that are not otherwise matched.

 ```javascript
 const MockHolochainConductor = require('@holochain/mock-holochain-conductor')